 AT MCCRACKEN BASKETBALL CAMPS

-Olivet College offers the perfect opportunity for players in southern Michigan to have a true overnight basketball camp experience.
-Fine tune your fundamental skills, compete with players of similar ability, make friends and have your best summer yet.
+Olivet College, in southern Michigan, is the classic location for an overnight basketball camp for boys and girls ages 8-18.
+Join Todd German and the McCracken coaching staff and help fine tune your fundamental skills, compete with players of similar ability, make friends and have your best summer yet.

 McCracken Basketball Camps Complete Skills Program offers detailed, personal instruction and drills to help players thrive, gain a deeper understanding of the game, and develop their skills at every position.